google/streamy-dart/README.md

-# Streamy
+# Streamy for Dart (experimental)

 Streamy is a feature-rich RPC/API framework for applications written using [Dart programming language](http://dartlang.org).
 It relies on [Google API Discovery](https://developers.google.com/discovery/) file format for API description.
 Streamy also provides out-of-the-box JSON-over-REST protocol.

-Using Streamy your application can:
+## Using Streamy your application can:

 * Access many Google APIs, such as Google Calendar API
 * Talk to your own APIs built using [Google Cloud Endpoints](https://developers.google.com/appengine/docs/java/endpoints/)
 * Talk to your own APIs hosted on your own servers and described using Google Discovery format

+## Features

+* Rich Entity/Request/Resource objects: mutable, immutable, observable with Map-like interface
+* Fully customizable (in fact, fully replaceable) request handling pipeline
+  - Caching
+  - Request deduplication
+  - API proxy
+  - One-shot and keep-alive
+  - Tracing
+  - Out-of-the-box JSON-over-REST implementation
+  - Transactional API
+  - Request batching

 ## 5-Minute Tutorial